mjr390/Twitter_News_Mood/README.md

 What the code does:

-- Create a hard coding list of all the twitter handles to analyze
+- Create a hard coded list of all the twitter handles to analyze

 - Loop through the list and loop through the first five pages to get the 100 most recent tweets